Agnes4Him/TBI/README.md

 This is to be replaced later by the GitHub Actions CI/CD pipeline.

 ## API
 The API is built using Python flask, and within a virtual environment.
-The environment is activated using and packages installed using:
+The environment is activated using pipenv and packages installed as follows:

 ```bash
 pip install pipenv --user